Kiraffi/hellouvulkan/README.md

 installed by just right click the folder and open with Visual Studio.
 It should compile with ninja without having to manually generating Visual Studio solution with cmake.

-Some problems I have encountered:
+## Problems cases I have encountered

 For Linux you can add: "cmake.debugConfig": { "cwd": "${workspaceFolder}" } into cmake tools settings to configure the working directory to be the same as workspace directory.
 Thus you don't need to copy assets over to built folder.